bom-d-van/sqlkungfu/README.md

 # sqlkungfu

 sqlkungfu is a very simple data binding package, built along with database/sql package.
 It doesn't assume fixed bindings between your structs and tables.
-Instead, it gives the ability to avail yourself of the powerful combination of golang and SQL.
+Instead, it offers us the ability to avail ourself of the powerful combination of golang and SQL.

 ## Unmarshal